Sidney Sherman: Texas Revolution and the Republic of Texas

 In November 1835, a public meeting was held in neighboring Cincinnati to encourage support for Texas in her struggle against the Mexican government.
-A number of Cincinnatians and northern Kentuckians pledged funding for ammunition and weapons (including the two artillery pieces later famous as the "Twin Sisters" of the Battle of San Jacinto).
+A number of Cincinnatians and northern Kentuckians pledged funding for ammunition and weapons (including the two artillery pieces later made famous as the "Twin Sisters" of the Battle of San Jacinto).
 They left by riverboat to start their journey for Texas on January 6, 1836, with Sherman serving as captain of the company, which called itself the "Kentucky Rifles".
 Local citizens helped fund uniforms and donated a flag.

 Sherman arrived in Texas in late January, and joined the main Texian Army or Texas Army gathering near Gonzales on February 3.
 On March 12, many of the new volunteers for the army joined with Sam Houston and were organized into one regiment, with Edward Burleson elected colonel and Sherman his lieutenant.
 With volunteers still streaming into Texas, enough men were recruited to fill out a second regiment.
 On April 8, the army was reorganized and the Second Regiment formed with Sherman as its colonel, though his old company remained in the First Regiment.
 Sherman led his troops at the Battle of San Jacinto, and they are generally credited as first uttering the famous warcry, "Remember the Alamo!
 Remember Goliad!"

 In August, Sherman became colonel of the cavalry of the new Republic of Texas and returned home to Kentucky to recruit more men for the Texian army.
 For his services in the revolution, he was granted large tracts of land as a token of gratitude by the legislature.
 When he returned to Texas in December, he brought his wife and her young 11-year-old brother back with him, settling near San Jacinto Bay and constructing a small home.
 Other family members soon settled nearby, although yellow fever killed Sherman's brother Dana and his sister-in-law.
 Sherman served in the cavalry commander's role until mid-December 1837.

 Sherman was a member of the Texas House of Representatives, from Harris County, during the Seventh Congress, November 4, 1842, to January 17, 1843.
 He introduced a bill providing for the election of a major general of militia for the protection of the frontier, which was passed over the veto of President Sam Houston.
 Thomas J. Rusk briefly assumed the position, with Sherman as his successor in mid-1843.